-As stated before, the Blueprints offer an overview of the CPA Exam concepts, but don’t dive into specific exam content.
+As previously stated , the Blueprints offer an overview of CPA Exam concepts, but they don’t dive into specific exam content.
 Still, they can be useful to you.
-According to the AICPA, reviewing the Blueprints can tell you what kinds of topics will be addressed on the exam and allow you to get a feel for the content.
-They also outline which Content Areas will have heavier coverage.
+According to the AICPA, reviewing the Blueprints can tell you what topics will be addressed on the exam and allow you to get a feel for the content.
+They also outline which content areas will have heavier coverage.

 The AICPA strives for complete transparency regarding CPA Exam content.
-There are not supposed to be any surprises. “[The CPA Exam Blueprints are] a public document,” said Joseph Maslott, Senior Manager at the AICPA. “[They represent] what’s on the exam, believe it or not, we’re not trying to trick or mislead you.”
+There should be no surprises come exam day. “[The CPA Exam Blueprints are] a public document,” said Joseph Maslott, Senior Manager at the AICPA. “[They represent] what’s on the exam, believe it or not, we’re not trying to trick or mislead you.”

 DON’T: Replace your formal review provider with the Blueprints.

 It is possible for you to use the Blueprints to make your own study plan.
 After all, they do outline everything you need to study.
 Who needs a review provider when you have all of the topics on the exam laid out for you?